Women & War

 In our work towards the liberation of womyn and children, we have come to recognize how difficult it is to start a different life in a new country, especially when you do not have anyone to help and support you.
 Adjusting to a new language, a new culture and a new way of living can be tough and isolating.

-We have been supporting survivors of violence for approximately twenty years.
-Our approach is survivor-directed, which means our information comes from womyn directly.
-We believe that womyn are the experts on their lives and can make the right choices for themselves and their families.
+We have been supporting survivors of violence for approximately twenty-five years.
+Our approach is survivor-directed, which means our information comes from women directly.
+We believe that women are the experts in their lives and can make the right choices for themselves and their families.

 Program & Services